coniferousdyer/Friends-Recommendation-System/README.md

 <hr>

-<em>The Friends-Recommendation-System was developed as part of the final project of the Data Structures and Algorithms course, IIIT Hyderabad, by Professor Ravi Kiran S and Professor Sujit Gujar.</em>
+<em>The Friends-Recommendation-System was developed as part of the final project of the Data Structures and Algorithms course, IIIT Hyderabad, under Professor Ravi Kiran S, Professor Sujit Gujar and Teaching Assistant <a href="https://github.com/dixitgarg059" target="_blank">Dixit Garg</a>.</em>